 We will also continue to educate the public on the importance of recycling knowledge and involvement in our communities.

-I look forward to great things as we venture stronger into the humanitarian phase of Caps Of Love.
+I look forward to great things as we venture stronger into the humanitarian phase of Caps Of Love through the Chariots Of Love division

 I encourage you to support us with your tax deductible monetary donations to Caps Of Love by using the "Donate Now" button found on the Caps Of Love website and spreading the word so we can change the lives of the children who need us most!